-Learn about common reasons cited by insurance companies as to why they are denying long term disability benefits:
+Disability decision explained: In this article, we discuss the most common reasons cited by insurance companies as to why they are denying a long term disability claim:

 There may be clerical or procedural errors in the claim.
 For example, the claimant, their doctor, or their employer maybe didn’t fill out a form that was necessary to process the case.
 Another procedural error is that the claim wasn’t brought in time, meaning that in most cases you have a specific time limit within which to bring your long term disability case to the insurance company’s attention.